karmacoma/lisk-rake/README.md

 * 1 / 24 nodes are being synchronised.
 > Affected Nodes: 4
 --------------------------------------------------------------------------------
-* 2 / 24 nodes are not currently forging.
+* 2 / 24 nodes are not forging.
 > Affected Nodes: 1,4
 --------------------------------------------------------------------------------
 ```